elastic/elasticsearch-net-example/README.md

 {}
 ```

-What this allows us to do is to pass the documents we've received from elasticsearch to our viewmodel.
+What this allows us to do is to pass the documents we've received from Elasticsearch to our viewmodel.
 We'll also inform our viewmodel how many total results `Elasticsearch` found.
 We didn't actually specify how many
 items we wanted to be returned in our search so `Elasticsearch` will return `10` by default.
 However
 `result.Total` will actually return how many documents matched our search.
 In this case all of our packages.